113578/Sberbanks-virtual-internship/README.md

 # Sberbank's virtual internship.

 ## The task:
-Implement a project to build a model that estimates the amount of the stable part of funds in individuals' accounts
+To implement a project to build a model that estimates the amount of the stable part of funds in individuals' accounts.

 ## What I used:
 - Python.